 Norval Morris Program on Corrections Innovation

-The National Institute of Corrections (NIC) is a center of learning, innovation, and leadership that shapes and advances effective correctional practice and public policy.
+In 1977, Funding was created in the Federal Bureau of Prisons budget for the creation of a new government agency called the National Institute of Corrections.
+The National Institute of Corrections (NIC) is a center of learning, innovation, and leadership that shapes and advances effective correctional practice and public policy in the United States.

 About Norval Morris